-Wes Anderson chose to have the actors record their dialogue outside of a studio and on location to increase the naturalness: "We went out in a forest, went in an attic, went in a stable... we went underground for some things.
+Wes Anderson chose to have the actors record their dialogue outside of a studio and on-location to increase the naturalness: "We went out in a forest, went in an attic, went in a stable... we went underground for some things.
 There was a great spontaneity in the recordings because of that."

 The original story was written at a dark time in Roald Dahl's life.
 He had already lost one of his five children to measles and witnessed another one suffer from water on the brain as the result of a car accident.
 It was only natural that he would be spurred on to write a tale portraying the father as a protector of the family.

 During one of the outdoor dialogue recording sessions, a best take was almost ruined by the sound of a nearby boat.
-Open to the randomness, Wes Anderson modified the scene in the film to include an airplane flying through the shot.
+Open to the randomness, Writer and Director Wes Anderson modified the scene in the film to include an airplane flying through the shot.
 Anderson said, "I think it was better with the airplane than without... a flaw in the recording gave us a new idea."

-Anderson wanted to use real animal hair for all of the animal puppets, even though it meant that the hair would appear to ripple unnaturally in the film due to the puppeteers handling the models between frames.
+Writer and Director Wes Anderson wanted to use real animal hair for all of the animal puppets, even though it meant that the hair would appear to ripple unnaturally in the film due to the puppeteers handling the models between frames.
 This rippling was apparently intentional.

 Throughout the film, the word "cuss" is used in place of actual cursing.
 When asked about its origin in a radio interview on "Fresh Air" with Terry Gross, Wes Anderson said, "I don't even remember.
-It think it was just to use the concept of profanity as a replacement for profanity itself.
+I think it was just to use the concept of profanity as a replacement for profanity itself.
 It turned out to be very versatile."
 In keeping with this theme, one of the buildings seen in the film bears "CUSS" written as spray-painted graffiti.

 The film was critically acclaimed and even had a held-over run from Thanksgiving all the way through the 2009 holiday season, but was not a huge hit financially, and not all that popular with general audiences.